Wake up early when you visit Jerusalem because the light in the streets is magnificent.

 I was lucky that I was in Jerusalem during Shabbat.
 I booked the Shabbat dinner in my hostel (Abraham Hostel) and I loved to eat together, sitting on long tables and meet people from all over the world.

-From Jerusalem it's easy to do a day trip to Bethlehem.
+From Jerusalem it's a short drive to Bethlehem.

 When I visited Bethlehem I was very, very impressed by the streetart.
 Graffiti artists have started using the barrier wall (the wall that separates Israel from Palestine) as a canvas for political protest and socially critical art.
 It is their connection with the world outside.